 News added 14/12/17: PR expert Samantha Grocutt (managing director at Essence PR) and Philip Sharp (brand director at Affinage) are announced as the new presidents for The Hairdressers Charity in 2018-19.
 Congratulations, both!
 Previously known as the Hair & Beauty Benevolent, this is our industry charity supporting hairdressers, or ex-hairdressers through hard times, be they troubled from financial, health or social hardship.
 Philip and Sam (left) have both served on the HC committee and promise to bring new initiatives to their roles.
 First project will be the ball on 19 February… we can recommend it!
 Full details above.

-News added 31/08/17: A big shout out for support of the Hairdresser’s Charity who politely request you donate one hour of your day to your industry charity by doing what you do best – hairdressing!
+A big shout out for support of the Hairdresser’s Charity who politely request you donate one hour of your day to your industry charity by doing what you do best – hairdressing!
 Yep, on 29 or 30 September, 60 minutes of your time can make a lifetime of difference to someone in need.
-It’s super easy to join in with no time required to plan a special event, all that you do is donate one hour of your time by donating all your sales from one hour of your day to the charity.
+It’s super easy to join in with no time required to plan a special event.
+All that you do is donate one hour of your time.
+By donating all your sales from one hour of your day to the charity.
 You can encourage your team to get into the spirit of giving, too.
 Perhaps open one hour earlier than usual, or stay on one hour longer, or take an hour during the day?
-Your clients will be supportive we’re sure, and if you email to register, you’ll get some great promos to run on social media and spread the news.
+Your clients will be supportive we’re sure.
+If you email to register, you’ll get some great promos to run on social media and spread the news.

 To sign up to support One Hour, One Day, contact the Hairdresser’s Charity on 01234 831888 or email email@example.com

-News added 20/04/17: Proving that giving is a beautiful thing, we’re loving this collection created by artistic team at Rainbow Room courtesy of The Hairdressers Charity.
-Suzie, Dylan and Diana from RR won the expenses paid shoot in a competition (whereby salons agreeing minimal annual donations were entered into a draw) and the chance to work with a dream shoot squad including Jack Eames, Darren Ambrose, Bernard Connolly and Kelly Sadler!
-Everyone worked from free, with Darren Ambrose declaring: “Unforeseen misfortunes can be devastating, and it’s so important that hairdressers have somewhere to turn in times of crisis….I’m delighted to be of any help within the process, and to help raise money.
+Proving that giving is a beautiful thing.
+We’re loving this collection created by artistic team at Rainbow Room courtesy of The Hairdressers Charity.
+Suzie, Dylan and Diana from RR won the expenses paid shoot in a competition.
+(Whereby salons agreeing minimal annual donations were entered into a draw) and the chance to work with a dream shoot squad including Jack Eames, Darren Ambrose, Bernard Connolly and Kelly Sadler!
+Everyone worked from free.
+Darren Ambrose declares: “Unforeseen misfortunes can be devastating, and it’s so important that hairdressers have somewhere to turn in times of crisis….I’m delighted to be of any help within the process, and to help raise money.
 I can’t speak highly enough of this charity.”

 Hair: Suzie McGill, Dylan Brittain, Diana Carson of the Rainbow Room international art team for The Hairdressers Charity.
 Art direction: Darren Ambrose at D&J Ambrose.
 Photography: Jack Eames.
 Make-up: Kelly Sadler.
 Styling: Bernard Connolly.